Sigmund Freud (1856-1939) was the founder of psychoanalysis, a theory of how the mind works and a method of helping people in mental distress.

 Freud was born on 6 May 1856 in Freiberg, Moravia (today Příbor, Czech Republic) to a family of Jewish wool merchants.

 Freud spent most of his life in Vienna, where the family moved in 1860.

 It was in Vienna that Freud went to school, attended university, got married, trained as a research scientist and then a doctor, and developed psychoanalysis.

 As psychoanalysis spread, Freud built up a global following.

 When the Nazis took over Austria in 1938, Freud was forced to flee.
-He died in 1939 at his home in London, now the Freud Museum.
+He died on 23 September 1939 at his home in London, now the Freud Museum.